joshbruce/fourth-earth-raw/public/content.md

 |Mental   | 0    | 0       | 0       |
 |Spirit   | 3    | 3       | 0       |

 The health battery cannot remain at 0, unlike the physical, mental, and spirit batteries.
-It cost 3 battery points per to generate 1 point for the health battery.
+It costs 3 battery points to generate 1 point for the health battery.

 Life batteries should recharge somehow; usually multiple ways.
 At least one of these recharging actions should be something the characters can initiate.
 For example, a "mundane game" (as opposed to an "action-adventure" game), might see a character fall from a ladder and have their health battery drained by 3.
 Maybe they go to sleep.
 Maybe they take some medicine.
 Maybe they go to the hospital.
 Maybe they do some combination.